awsdocs/amazon-connect-user-guide/doc_source/ctr-data-model.md

 Valid values: `INBOUND` \| `OUTBOUND` \| `TRANSFER` \| `CALLBACK` \| `API` \| `QUEUE_TRANSFER`

 **InitiationTimestamp**
 The date and time this contact was initiated\.
 For `INBOUND`, this is when the call arrived\.
-For `OUTBOUND` and `CALLBACK`, this is when the agent began dialing\.
+For `OUTBOUND`, this is when the agent began dialing\.
+For `CALLBACK`, this is when the callback contact was created\.
+For `TRANSFER` and `QUEUE_TRANSFER`, this is when the transfer was initiated\.
 For `API`, this is when the request arrived\.
 Type: String \(*yyyy*\-*mm*\-*dd*T*hh*:*mm*:*ss*Z\)

 **InstanceARN**